 HOWEVER, we do rent our arena and round pen out for private riding and work.
 We charge $5.00 a ride or $30.00 a month.
 Please call ahead to check for times and availability.

 As you enter the parking area, please drive extra slow and please notice where any dogs may be.
-Benjamin, the black and white two year old male is not very savvy around cars and always comes to greet you.
+Benjamin, the black and white five year old male is not very savvy around cars and always comes to greet you.
 Rachel and Raylan, the two puppies are very friendly but are still too young to be aware of moving cars.
 If you see ANY dog, please drive even more slowly and be aware of where everyone is or may be moving to.
 All the Corgis bark a lot, but if you move slowly, they will come up to greet you.
 Also, please check your car if you leave any doors or windows open.
 The young tuxedo cat (Mookie) and his brother, the short hair yellow cat, (Tulley) are both infamous for checking out the inside of your vehicle if you leave any door or windows open.

 And finally, please do not park directly next to or in front of the garage so that we can not get the tractor, car or truck out at any time.
 Please park to the right of the large cedar trees located in the middle of the driveway circle